 His first book, Motivating The "What's In It For Me?"
 Workforce (2005), explores the characteristics and motivations that each generation brings to the workforce and suggests management tactics applicable to any business setting.
 His next book, Generational Insights (2010) is a guide to the best practices in managing generational issues.
 Generational Selling Tactics That Work (2011) is the first book-length study of generational approaches to sales and marketing.
-His two training videos have been best sellers since introduced in 2005.
-His short book The Gen-Savvy Financial Advisor (2012) is a must-read in the financial services industry.
+His short book The Gen-Savvy Financial Advisor (updated in 2017) is a must-read in the financial services industry.

 Marston's presentations are informative, engaging, and humorous.
 He offers concrete demographic research that is tailored to his audience and he enlivens the data with anecdotes, tales from the real business world, attention-grabbing visuals, and quips that make the message memorable.
 Marston's clients consistently report that his research makes his programs relevant and his presentation style makes them interesting and fun.